Common Contract Types for Small Business

 Before outlining the terms and conditions of a deal, identify which kinds of contracts are going to work best.
 Some general terms and contract types to know are:

 • Standard contract: A standard contract is a basic contract that cannot be negotiated or amended.
 There is no customization or need to personalize terms for each signer.
-It is also sometimes referred to as a boilerplate contract.
+It may also be referred to as a boilerplate contract.

-• Contract amendment: Contract amendments are any official changes to a deal that need to be agreed upon and added to a contract after it has been signed.
+• Contract amendment: Contract amendments are any official changes to a deal that need are agreed upon and added after a contract has been signed.
 This requires agreement from both parties and an updated signature to verify everyone is aware of the alterations.

-• Bilateral contract: Bilateral contract means that both parties involved have made a promise that they must fulfill.
+• Bilateral contract: A bilateral contract means that both parties involved have made a promise that they must fulfill.
 The most common business-to-customer contracts include what a company promises to provide, and how much the customer agrees to pay for those goods or services.

-• Implied contract: An implied contract is an agreement that is based on the actions and intentions of the parties.
-For example, if a customer orders food at a restaurant, it is implied that they will receive the items they ordered, and it is also implied that they will pay the listed price.
+• Implied contract: An implied contract is an agreement based on the actions and intentions of the parties.
+For example, if a customer orders food at a restaurant, it is implied that they will receive the items they ordered.
+It is also implied that they will pay the listed price.

 • Express contract: Unlike implied contracts, express contracts don’t rely on assumptions.
 Rather, they outline the terms and conditions of a deal either verbally or in writing.